Accepting New Clients

 Dialectical Behavior Therapy for Teens

-Kalamazoo Child and Family Counseling offers a comprehensive outpatient Dialectical Behavior Therapy (DBT) program for adolescents ages 12 to 17 and their parents.
+Kalamazoo Child and Family Counseling offers a comprehensive outpatient Dialectical Behavior Therapy (DBT) program for adolescents ages 12 to 17 and their caregivers.
 DBT helps teenagers who experience significant trouble managing their emotions, thoughts, and behaviors.
-This program is geared towards adolescents in grades 7th through 12th.
-As such, clients must attend school full-time.
 The DBT Program at Kalamazoo Child and Family Counseling is not appropriate for individuals with a psychotic spectrum diagnosis.

 Components of Adolescent DBT